songjinghe/map-matching-matlab/README.md

 % 8734	39.8691949559484	116.471239125180	39.8691950000000	116.471230000000	1478793870.00000
 % 8734	39.8697481120190	116.471241795526	39.8697480000000	116.471265000000	1478793876.00000
 % 57875	39.8698396722739	116.471486794774	39.8699020000000	116.471512000000	1478793882.00000

+% Export trajectory to a gpx file (for visualization in Google Earth). t.toGPXFile(trajectory, "file-path-here.gpx");

 ```